Drug Treatments for Essential Tremor

 Mysoline may cause unwanted side effects in the short term (within the first few days of starting treatment); however, these side effects diminish with longer use.
 Side effects of Mysoline may include:

 - Difficulty walking

-Serious complications with the drug are rare and include blood cell and bone marrow problems.
+Serious complications with the drug are rare but could include blood cell and bone marrow problems.
 Your health care provider will check your blood counts every six to 12 months to screen for these problems.
-Mysoline has a drug interaction with phenobarbital and the drugs should not be taken together.
+Mysoline has a drug interaction with phenobarbital, so the drugs should not be taken together.

 Before taking Mysoline, be sure to tell your doctor if you: